How to Make a Good Flyer

 You could have the most amazing offer going on the market but it won't be any good if people don't know who you are.
 You should include your brand name and logo so that people will know whose flyer they're reading.

 They say a picture is worth a thousand words and a flyer isn't any different.
 Putting graphics on your flyers is an inviting, easy to digest way to show the world what you can do.

-As well as pictures, the colour of the paper and text you're using can tell the reader something about your business.
+As well as pictures, the colour of the paper and the text you're using can tell the reader something about your business.

 Are you a vibrant and energetic company?
 Maybe you should use some bright colours to intrigue readers.

 You could always offer readers incentives to open and hold onto their flyers.
 Coupons and discounts are common ways businesses make sure readers are tempted to learn more.
-It's also a great way to narrow down on where your customers are coming from and learning about your business.
+It's also a great way to narrow down on where your customers are coming from and learn about your business.